CBC News: Ombudsman

 The CBC sets out to maintain its accuracy, integrity and fairness in its journalism.
-As a Canadian institution and a press undertaking, CBC set out the Journalistic Standards and Practices and works in compliance with these principles.
+As a Canadian institution and a press undertaking, the CBC set out the Journalistic Standards and Practices and works in compliance with these principles.
 Balanced viewpoints must be presented through on-the-air discussions.
 As it is with other public and private journalistic undertakings, credibility in the eyes of the general population is seen as the corporation's most valuable asset.
 The CBC Ombudsman is completely independent of CBC program staff and management, reporting directly to the President of the CBC and, through the President, to the corporation's board of directors.

 Bureaus

 CBC has reporters stationed in the following cities.
 Main cities are listed with the notation (M).